lunayuehuang/MSE544_ImageSegmentation/README.md

 ```

 ### Cell 3 — Check PyTorch and GPU

+Confirms PyTorch is installed and that an Nvidia GPU is attached.
+If `Is CUDA available: False`, go back to **Runtime → Change runtime type → T4 GPU** in Colab before continuing.

 ```python
 # Check PyTorch installation and GPU availability on Google Colab